- B -

 Te pen is mightier than the sword.

-Edward George Earle Bulwer-Lytton, Richelieu
+Edward George Earle Bulwer-Lytton, from Richelieu

 - Take away these rosy lips,